Appearance

 Step tab — basics & content

 - Content — pick the content item this step delivers (Static Content, Video, Quiz, Activities, Learning Portfolio, etc.).
 A step can carry multiple content rows.
+Each content row has a Required toggle.

 Access tab — who sees it and when